 - continuum of care: addiction treatment moves you seamlessly through different levels of care at different stages in your recovery

 - co-occurring disorders: addiction and mental health concerns frequently co-occur, and this requires treating both conditions at the same time

 Nevada Drug & Alcohol Treatment Programs

-Nevada has many of the treatment programs that are available elsewhere in the country.
-You can expect to find inpatient programs, PHPs, and more.
+Nevada has many treatment programs that are available elsewhere in the country.
+You can expect to find detox support, inpatient rehab programs, outpatient services, partial hospitalization programs, medication-assisted treatment, and more.